Phase Transitions in Bandits with Switching Constraints: Related Literature

 \subsection{Online Learning with Limited Switches.}

-This paper is not the first one to study online learning problems with limited switches.
-Indeed, a few authors have realized the practical significance of limited switching budget.
+This paper is not the first one to study online learning problems with limited switches.\footnote{Here, ``online learning with limited switches'' refers to online learning problems with constraints on the \emph{learner}'s number of changes of \emph{decisions}.
+There is another line of research studying (non-stationary) online learning problems with constraints on \emph{nature}'s number of changes of \emph{environments} (e.g., \citealt{herbster1998tracking,jun2017online}).
+Though this line of research focuses on completely different learning challenges (i.e., non-stationarity), it is conceptually relevant as it shares the same flavor of characterizing the regret using a ``budget for making changes.''} In Indeed, a few authors have realized the practical significance of limited switching budget.
 For example, \cite{cheung2017dynamic} consider a dynamic pricing model where the demand function is unknown but belongs to a known finite set, and a pricing policy is allowed to make at most $m$ price changes.
 Their constraint on the total number of price changes is motivated by collaboration with Groupon, a major e-commerce marketplace in North America.
 In such an environment, Groupon limits the number of price changes, either because of implementation constraints, or for fear of confusing customers and receiving negative customer feedback.
-They propose a pricing policy that guarantees $O(\log^{(m)}T)$ (or $m$ iterations of the logarithm) regret with at most $m$ price changes, and report that in a field experiment, this pricing policy with a single price change increases revenue and market share significantly. \cite{chen2019parametric} study a multi-period stochastic inventory replenishment and pricing problem with unknown demand and limited price changes.
-Assuming that the demand function is drawn from a parametric class of functions, they develop a finite-price-change policy based on maximum likelihood estimation that achieves optimal regret.
+They propose a pricing policy that guarantees $\cO(\log^{(m)}T)$ (or $m$ iterations of the logarithm) regret with at most $m$ price changes, and report that in a field experiment, this pricing policy with a single price change increases revenue and market share significantly. \cite{chen2019parametric} study the joint pricing and inventory control problem with unknown demand and limited price changes.
+Assuming that the demand function is drawn from a parametric class of functions, they develop a finite-price-change policy based on maximum likelihood estimation (MLE) that achieves the optimal regret rate. \cite{chen2020data} also study the dynamic pricing and inventory control problem with limited price changes, but in a more challenging setting with \emph{censored} demand.
+They prove matching upper and lower bounds on the optimal regret, and devise an MLE-based policy to achieve the optimal regret rate.